-- 3.7 The work group was scheduled to report back to the Grid Code Review Panel at regular intervals with the aim of completing a report at the end of the first year. - 3.8 Five workgroup meetings were held over a period of just over a year after which, a report summarising the Workgroup discussions and conclusions was submitted to the Grid Code Review Panel in July 2015. - 3.9 The final work group meeting was held in April 2015 and it was decided to submit the report to the Grid Code Review Panel. - 3.10 Following feedback from the Grid Code Review Panel, the legal text proposed, Annex 3, was revised.
+- 3.7 The work group was scheduled to report back to the Grid Code Review Panel at regular intervals with the aim of completing a report at the end of the first year. - 3.8 Five workgroup meetings were held over a period of just over a year, with the final one being held in April 2015, after which, a report summarising the Workgroup discussions and conclusions was submitted to the Grid Code Review Panel in July 2015 which was reissued with amendments (including legal text see Annex 3) in November 2015.